jakepolatty/HighSchoolScienceBowlPractice/README.md

 ![sciencebowlapppromo120](https://user-images.githubusercontent.com/20936453/28903042-b027e58e-77d0-11e7-8c42-4723dd22b45b.png)

 Questions or concerns about the app can be raised using the "Issues" button at the top of the page.

+Information about the Android version of the app can be found [here](https://github.com/jakepolatty/HighSchoolScienceBowlPractice-Android).